 It happens a lot with blogs.
 A male writer will use a female name and personality to capture a certain audience and a female writer will do the same thing, in reverse.
 From what I’ve seen, it tends to work well for them until they’re discovered.
 The backlash from followers or fans can be horrendous.

 Worse than “fake” personalities online are the personalities who won’t show themselves.
 Although a byline isn’t required, visitors shouldn’t have to guess whether you’re male or female, or any other details that show your personality.
 It can sometimes be discerned by what you write or the way you write but your name can’t be obtained that way.

 There may be more than one reason to use multiple personalities online, but having multiple personalities to match multiple websites is the only good one I can think of.

-I prefer to use one name and one personality on multiple websites, separating the websites by subject.
+I prefer to use one name and one personality on multiple websites.
 Of course, the first part of my online name is a nickname.
 It’s the one I chose out of all the nicknames given to me by my parents, siblings and friends over the years.

-I just recently started splitting one website into multiple websites.
-While each website is distinct from the others, I use the same nickname and last name on all of them.
+I use the same name on every website I write or post on, RT Cunningham.
+I figure if I make a mistake, I’ll own it.
 There may come a time when I’ll want to create other personalities but I don’t think I could ever get away with using an opposite gender.

 Originally published in August of 2013.
 Updated with minor corrections.